Hand-Painted Shakyamuni Buddha Followed By Other Bodhisattvas | Symbolizing Wisdom and Compassion

-This Shakyamuni Buddha followed by other Bodhisattvas thangka is a timeless reminder of the Buddha's teachings and a potent tool for meditation.
-The base is composed of fine cotton canvas that has been prepared to provide smoothness and durability for detailed embellishments.
-Thereafter, layers of acrylic colours are carefully applied, creating vivid yet well-balanced tones that give life to the sacred artwork.
+This Shakyamuni Buddha, followed by other Bodhisattvas, is a timeless reminder of the Buddha's teachings and a potent tool for meditation.
+The base is composed of fine cotton canvas, prepared to provide smoothness and durability for detailed embellishments.
+Thereafter, layers of acrylic colors are carefully applied, creating vivid yet well-balanced tones that bring the sacred artwork to life.
 Last but not least, accents of 24K gold accentuate the Buddha's halo, decorations, and religious aura—giving the whole piece depth, brightness, and spiritual elegance.

-Sitting on a lotus seat under a canopy of celestial petals, the main figure, Shakyamuni Buddha, exudes a deep sense of serenity and spiritual wisdom.
+Sitting on a lotus seat under a canopy of celestial petals, the central figure, Shakyamuni Buddha, exudes a deep sense of serenity and spiritual wisdom.
 His elegant posture and calm expression are a symbol of enlightenment.
 The Buddha's enlightened companions, known as Bodhisattvas and disciples, are venerated and represent compassion, knowledge, and devotion.
-The unity of the enlightened beings who lead sentient souls is symbolised by the distinct paths to liberation that each attendant figure represents.
+The distinct paths to liberation symbolise the unity of the enlightened beings who lead sentient souls that each attendant figure represents.
 This is an everlasting reminder of the Buddha's teachings and a potent tool for meditation.
-It is ideal for adding peace and heavenly presence to your altar, meditation area, or other hallowed place.
+It is ideal for adding a sense of peace and heavenly presence to your altar, meditation area, or other hallowed place.

 ------------------------------------------------------------------